gworkman/ogi/README.md

 ## Caveats

-### Missing fonts
+### Adding Fonts and Images

-You need to use a font that is available on your system, otherwise Typst will fall back to a `serif` font, unless you set `fallback: false` on a `#text` which means Tyst will simply not render the text at all.
+Typst has access to system fonts, as well as fonts in directories specified by the `extra_fonts` option.
+If a font is unavailable, Typst will fallback to a `serif` font, unless you set `fallback: false` on a `#text`.
+In this case Typst will simply not render the text at all.

-For local development, you can run `typst fonts` to list all available fonts.
+If you have the `typst-cli` installed on your system, you can run `typst fonts` to list all available fonts.

-For remote deployment, I recommend researching which fonts are installed by default on your runner OS, for example on [Debian](https://wiki.debian.org/Fonts).
-You can always install the font you like with the package manager and it will become automatically available to Typst.
+For remote deployment, it is recommended to bundle fonts with your application.
+The example above places fonts in the `priv/typst/fonts` directory, and images and other file resources in `priv/typst`.

 ## ToDo's